 - d.
 Should a security fall below the minimum credit rating requirement for purchase, the Investment Manager or Advisor will notify the Finance Director. - e.
 The maximum maturity (or average life for MBS/ABS) of any investment is 5.50 years.
 Maturity and average life are measured from settlement date.
 The final maturity date can be based on any mandatory call, put, pre-refunding date, or other mandatory redemption date. - 2.
 General portfolio limitations: - a.
 The maximum effective duration of the aggregate portfolio is 3 years. - 3.
 Investment in the following are permitted, provided they meet all other policy requirements: - a.
 Callable, step-up callable, called, pre-refunded, putable and extendable securities, as long as the effective final maturity meets the maturity limits for the sector - b.
 Variable-rate and floating-rate securities - c.
 Subordinated, secured and covered debt, if it meets the ratings requirements for the sector - d.
 Zero coupon issues and strips, excluding agency mortgage-backed Interest-only structures (I/Os) - e.
 Treasury TIPS - 4.
 The following are NOT PERMITTED investments, unless specifically authorized by statute and with prior approval of the governing body: - a.
 Trading for speculation - b.
 Derivatives - c.
 Mortgage-backed interest-only structures (I/Os) - d.
 Inverse or leveraged floating-rate and variable-rate instruments - e.
 Currency, equity, index and event-linked notes (e.g. range notes), or other structures that could return less than par at maturity - f.
-Private placements and direct loans, except as may be legally permitted by Rule 144A or commercial paper issued under a 4(2) exemption from registration - g.
+Private placements and direct loans, except as commonly transacted by institutional investors ( such as under Rule 144A or 4(2) commercial paper) and for which the investor meets the relevant requirements of being an accredited investor or qualified institutional buyer (QIB) - g.
 Convertible, high yield, and non-U.S. dollar denominated debt - h.
 Short sales - i.
 Use of leverage - j.
 Futures and options - k.
 Mutual funds, other than fixed-income mutual funds and ETFs, and money market funds - 1.
 Equities, commodities, currencies and hard assets